Home Page

 Books About Cleopatra

-Conspiracies in the Egyptian Palace: Unis to Pepy I by Naguib Kanawati.
-Examines intrigues in the 6th century Egyptian palace and the possible assassination of King Teti by his own bodyguards.
+Conspiracies in the Egyptian Palace by Naguib Kanawati.
+This original study examines the possible assassination of King Teti by his own bodyguards.
 With over 80 illustrations.

 Encomium of Ptolemy Philadelphus by Theocritus, translated by Richard Hunter.
 Ptolemy II Philadelphus ruled Egypt in the third century BC.
 The author of this poetic tribute lived at the same time.